Urban Forestry

 Why Do Communities Need Trees?

 Cities thrive when trees are part of their story.
-Trees transform urban spaces into vibrant, healthier, and more resilient communities.
+Trees transform urban spaces into vibrant, healthier, safer and more resilient communities.
 They cool our neighborhoods, clean the air, nurture biodiversity, and create spaces where people and wildlife can flourish together.
 A future with more trees uplifts everyone because every community deserves the shade, beauty and the benefits they bring.

 A group of people wearing gloves patting dirt around base of a tree